poconosewandvac/Commerce_NotifyStock/README.md

 This module comes with a FormIt hook, commerce_notifystock.add_request_hook, which allows adding a form to the frontend to add a notify request for a product.

-**You must pass in JSON encoded conditions and the message ID to the FormIt call.**
+**You must pass in JSON encoded conditions and the message ID to the FormIt call.** The available conditions are:

+- equals
+- not equals
+- in
+- not in
+- empty
+- not empty
+- greater than
+- less than

 **Example Usage**: